TritonDataCenter/pkgsrc-wiki/pkgdev:setup.markdown

 ```

 This directory will need to be NFS exported for the sandboxes to access it, as
-Mac OS X does not ship with any adequate null/bind mount options.
+macOS does not ship with any adequate null/bind mount options.

 ```console
 $ cat >/etc/exports <<EOF